w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > The relations that exist in the external world, and that govern their succession, collectively constitute what we call causality.
 Without a belief in causal order, there could be no science and, very probably, no sanity.[^1]

+> Science must answer...
+"Why?"; it must say, "Because".
+In so doing, depending on the context, science becomes the vehicle for both explanation and prediction... [but] there are *different* and *inequivalent*, but equally valid, ways of saying "because".[^1]

 There is, by all accounts, some measure of order in the universe.
 Whether this is a timeless quality or a temporary aberration, we do not know.
 Nonetheless science presupposes signals in the noise around us.
 Phenomena, it seems, can be predicted.
 To predict, we model — that is, we represent.
 Informed thusly, we act.
 We hope our models correspond, in some useful way, to whatever really is there; to whatever there really is.
 But what *is* there, really?
 Can we know?
 And how best ought we model it?

 Some schools of thought assert that the world is exclusively [physical](https://en.wikipedia.org/wiki/Physicalism).
 It is not always clear what this means: few seriously argue that the states, motions, and collective configurations of particles suffice to explain all things, for instance.
 But there does seem to be a common thread &mdash; one of [Mazur's super-objects](http://abel.math.harvard.edu/~mazur/preprints/when_is_one.pdf), folded around its particular subject matter so tightly that, much like the extra-dimensional compactification physicists propose, we may not notice it.